Skip to main content

 • E&O insurance included at no additional cost

-The BP plan works well for agents at lower production levels where the 80/20 split is favorable.
-The BB plan rewards higher-volume agents – the flat $500 per transaction with a $5,000 cap means busy agents pay a predictable, limited amount regardless of commission size.
+The BP plan is structured for agents at lower production levels where the percentage-split model applies for a longer portion of the year.
+The BB plan is structured for higher-volume agents — the flat $500 per transaction with a $5,000 cap produces a predictable, limited brokerage cost regardless of commission size.

 Sotheby’s International Realty